-(C) A majority of the board of directors of each agricultural society shall approve, and the secretary or secretary-treasurer of each agricultural society shall sign and swear to the accuracy of the report of their society, before it is submitted to the director.
+(C) A majority of the board of directors of each agricultural society shall approve, and the secretary or secretary-treasurer of each agricultural society shall sign and swear to the accuracy of the report of their society, before it is submitted to the director of agriculture.

-(D) Each agricultural society shall make its books, accounts, reports, etc., available for inspection by the director or any authorized representative of the director.
+(D) Each agricultural society shall make its books, accounts, reports, etc., available for inspection by the director of agriculture or his authorized designee .

-(1) If the director finds that he should withhold his certificate or order for county or state funds, he may, prior to a hearing conducted in accordance with Chapter 119. of the Revised Code, order that the violating agricultural society rectify its violation in a manner and time specified in the order.
-If the society rectifies its violation to the satisfaction of the director within the time set, the director may then issue a certificate or order for the payment of county or state funds.
+(1) If the director of agriculture finds that he should withhold his certificate or order for county or state funds, he may, prior to a hearing conducted in accordance with Chapter 119. of the Revised Code, order that the violating agricultural society rectify its violation in a manner and time specified in the order.
+If the society rectifies its violation to the satisfaction of the director of agriculture within the time set, he may then issue a certificate or order for the payment of county or state funds.

-(3) Following a hearing conducted in accordance with Chapter 119. of the Revised Code the director may:
+(3) Following a hearing conducted in accordance with Chapter 119. of the Revised Code, the director of agriculture may:

 (a) Order the agricultural society to rectify its violation in a manner and time specified in the order.
-If the society rectifies its violation to the satisfaction of the director, the director may then issue a certificate or order for the payment of county or state funds;
+If the society rectifies its violation to the satisfaction of the director of agriculture, he may then issue a certificate or order for the payment of county or state funds; or

 (F) Any citizen may file a sworn complaint with the director concerning any agricultural society which operates in the county or district in which he resides.
 Such complaint shall state: